yansircc/payload-builder/docs/DESIGN_SYSTEM.md

 ## Overview

-The design system provides a flexible and consistent theming solution with three predefined themes: Modern, Minimal, and Bold.
+The design system provides a flexible and consistent theming solution with three predefined themes: Cool & Professional, Modern Brutalism, and Neon Cyberpunk.
 Built on top of Tailwind CSS, it extends Tailwind's utility-first approach while providing theme-specific customizations.

 ## Features